 If you are using FreshBooks Classic, there is a data export tool built in.
 And you can export your data in various formats.
 With the new FreshBooks, there is no global export tool, but there are ways of getting around it.
 You can integrate FreshBooks with third-party APIs such as a Zapier.
 Using Zapier, you are able to integrate FreshBooks with Quickbooks and other applications.
 However, it may be more difficult to export or import legacy data.

 Yes, FreshBooks is safe.
 Any information between your browser and FreshBooks is transmitted with 256-bit SSL encryption.
 The FreshBooks application itself is regularly scanned for vulnerabilities by their security provider.
 FreshBooks data centers are protected with physical security including biometric access controls, surveillance, redundant power generators, and more.
 FreshBooks handles cardholder data in accordance with the PCI Data Security Standard requirements.
 The application is reliable, uses the Google Cloud platform, and is backed up to prevent data loss.
-See more details on their security and reliability page.

 With plans starting at $15 a month, FreshBooks is a good value.
 Aside from the invoicing and time tracking, you can use it to send estimates and proposals.
 And you can have your clients electronically sign those proposals.
 There are other software products out there that make their business from that feature alone.
 The pricing is comparable or less than QuickBooks, and similar to other time tracking and invoicing software out there.
 I believe it’s a good value for the money.